My Work

 Current State

-This work is still in progress.
-Core flows for upload, validation, drafting, and submission are defined, with ongoing refinement as the broader platform evolves.
+This work is actively evolving.
+Core flows for upload, validation, drafting, and submission are in place, with refinements continuing as usage data and platform needs mature.

-Future iterations will focus on deeper edge-case validation, performance improvements, and expanded reporting as real submission data becomes available.
+Future iterations will focus on edge-case handling, performance improvements, and deeper reporting as real-world submission patterns emerge.

 Why This Matters

-This project reflects how I approach mobile design when requirements are still forming.
-Start with real-world behavior, design for clarity over completeness, and build systems that can evolve without breaking downstream workflows.
+This project reflects how I approach mobile design when requirements are still taking shape.
+Start with real-world behavior, prioritize clarity over completeness, and design workflows that can evolve without breaking what comes next.

 Functions and user needs were defined to guide scope, priorities, and workflow decisions.